 - 1. That the proposed discretionary fees and charges set out in Appendix 1 to this report are agreed. - 2.
-That the expected statutory fees and charges set out in Appendix 1 to this report are noted.
+That the expected statutory fees and charges set out in Appendix 1 to this report are noted. - 3.
+That the overall change in fees and charges attached within Appendices 3-5 is noted.

-Timetable Meeting Date Communities, Housing and Environment Committee 30 November 2021 Policy and Resources Committee 15 December 2021
+Timetable Meeting Date Communities, Housing and Environment Committee 30 November 2021 Strategic Planning & Infrastructure Committee 7 December 2021 Economic Regeneration & Leisure Committee 14 December 2021 Policy and Resources Committee 19 January 2022